Interior Alaska Seed Starting Schedule

 CalendulaStart Indoors7-8

 CannabisStart Indoors7-8Warning, known narcotic, AKA "weed."
 Sensitive to photoperiodism and will not flower properly at extreme northern latitudes.
-Sativa dominant varieties should be seeded ~12 weeks to last frost, whereas Indica dominant varieties can follow this schedule.
+Sativa dominant varieties should be sown ~12 weeks to last frost, whereas Indica dominant varieties can follow this schedule.
 Greenhouse recommended.
 Use blackout cover to provide ~12 hours of darkness during flowering period, if possible.
-To avoid these complications, autoflowering strains are a viable alternative to blackout shades.
+To avoid these complications from photoperiodism, autoflowering strains are a viable alternative and are generally recommended in northern growing applications.
 Recommend staying within Alaska plant count guidelines, or guidelines appropriate for your location.

 Daisy, EnglishStart Indoors7-8